 Unfortunately, over the course of the next 30 years and thru numerous changes in elected/hired Town officials, that conservation vision, agreements with the property owners and public records on the Clontz and Johnson land acquisitions for the Park were buried in town files and faded memories.
 Town officials in the 1980’s and 1990’s also failed to properly memorialize the defined purposes of the Clontz and Johnson land purchase and donation in legal documents filed on the parcels at the time of acquisition or thereafter as well.
 And as development pressures and high demand for property in Davidson escalated, development industry-skewed persons even got elected to the Town Board.
 The “Beaty Park” property sat completely ignored for years (other than some NCDENR-ordered repairs to the Beaty Pond/dam) while also suffering thru various Town officials’ attempts to induce development rather than fulfill the Park in its intended form; that included a “small area plan” in 1996, the first ever for the Town not coincidentally and a resulting residential development “request-for-proposal” (RFP) in 1996 that citizens protested and the Town eventually abandoned, and later a 2009 Town staff-led study targeting the property for “Eco-Industrial” development that was later not published for public knowledge.
 Thru all of those efforts, public records show that citizen public input on various Town studies/plans [including the most recent “Station Area Plan” (2012) and “Parks & Rec Master Plan” (2014)] consistently reiterated that the collective Clontz, Johnson and other minor adjoining land acquisitions by the Town were public property whose purpose was a community Park, with any notion for “development” to be for “public purposes” limited to the property’s NE corner (which was at the North entrance to Town of Davidson and Mecklenburg County).

-Save Davidson’s entirely volunteer group created and hosted numerous innovative public engagement, education, voter registration and Mayoral/Commissioner candidate forums and fund raising events.
-Of the two (2) new Mayoral candidates and nine (9) new Commissioner candidates, in various forms ALL opposed the RFP and proposed sale/development of Beaty Park noting the flawed process, lack of public input and overwhelming citizen support to honor the original Park promise.
+Meanwhile, Save Davidson’s entirely volunteer group continued to organize weekly innovative public education, fundraising, and voter registration events throughout the summer and fall of 2017.
+The non-profit later organized the Town’s largest and most well-attended 2017 Mayoral/Commissioner candidate forums.
+Save Davidson motivated numerous first-time candidates to enter the Davidson elections.
+Of the two (2) new Mayoral candidates and nine (9) new Commissioner candidates, in various forms, ALL opposed the RFP and proposed sale/development of Beaty Park, noting the flawed process, lack of public input, and overwhelming citizen support to honor the original Park promise.
+Public opposition to the Beaty RFP and other controversial Town decisions intensified, while the public protests and other advocacy led by Save Davidson were making news headlines across the Lake Norman and Charlotte area.

-Three months later in November 2017, led by Save Davidson and an extensive public advocacy and engagement campaign, the voters of Town of Davidson turned out in historic numbers and ousted the long-time Mayor and Board (except for the sole commissioner who had voted against sale of the Park and most other disputed Town actions) responsible for the Beaty RFP and a series of other highly controversial decisions across Town and region.
-Citizens had spoken clearly thru our democracy in demonstrating an overwhelming mandate for substantive changes in how Town Hall of Davidson behaved and conducted the business of its citizens.
+Three months later in November 2017, led by Save Davidson and an extensive public advocacy and engagement campaign, the voters of Town of Davidson turned out in historic numbers (over 300% higher voter turnout than the last election), and ousted the long-time Mayor John Woods and four of the 5 incumbent Board of Commissioners who voters deemed responsible for the Beaty RFP and other highly controversial decisions (Rodney Graham, Brian Jenest, Beth Cashion, and Stacy Anderson, all except attorney Jim Fuller who had voted against the sale of the Park).
+Cashion and Jenest chose not to run for re-election after it became clear citizens were intend on “saving Davidson, along with Beaty Park.”
+Voters had spoken clearly through our democracy, demonstrating an overwhelming mandate for substantive changes in how the Town Hall of Davidson conducted the business of its citizens.
+Voter turnout and activism were also significantly higher in other Lake Norman towns, thanks to Save Davidson’s efforts.

 BEATY PARK – 4 DECADES IN THE MAKING:

-Following that historic 2017 election and citizen mandate for sweeping changes in Town Hall policy and core values, new Mayor Rusty Knox (notably the son of Mayor Russell Knox, who had signed the Town’s original contract to purchase the park property from Ms. Venie Clontz) and the new Board of Commissioners (David Sitton, Matthew Fort, Autumn Michael, Jane Campbell and Jim Fuller – the sole incumbent candidate opposing the Park’s sale/development) promptly appointed a diverse citizen-led “Park at Beaty Street Task Force” that worked in partnership with the Town’s Parks & Rec Director to oversee an unprecedented year-long public input, analysis and design process for the Park.
+Following that historic 2017 election and citizen mandate for sweeping changes in Town Hall policy and core values, new Mayor Rusty Knox (notably the son of Mayor Russell Knox, who had signed the Town’s original contract to purchase the park property from Ms. Venie Clontz) and the new Board of Commissioners (David Sitton, Matthew Fort, Autumn Michael, Jane Campbell and Jim Fuller) promptly appointed a diverse citizen-led “Park at Beaty Street Task Force” that worked in partnership with the Town’s Parks & Rec Director to oversee an unprecedented year-long public input, analysis and design process for the Park.
+Several residents of Hobbs Hill served on that committee.
 In February 2019, that task force presented a final master plan and comprehensive strategic recommendations, including calling for a permanent conservation easement to protect/conserve the Park in perpetuity.
+Several citizens, including leaders of Hobbs Hill, lobbied the town and task force for the conservation easement, noting “case law proved that was the strongest legal measure to permanently protect the Beaty property, and ensure that regardless of any future politics and special interest agendas, Hobbs Hill and the rest of the community would never have to fight to save the park again.”
 On March 19, 2019 the Board unanimously voted to approve the task force recommendations, marking the first time since 1985 that the Town of Davidson had officially recognized the original stated purpose of the Clontz property as publicly-owned open space and a Park, and placing the property under the responsibility of the Town’s Parks & Recreation Department.
-In July 2019, the Board voted with citizen input to officially name it “Beaty Park”, with a dedication to the Clontz family and in August 2019, approved and executed a proper permanent conservation easement for Beaty Park with the accredited Davidson Lands Conservancy, a leading local conservation group.
+In July 2019, the Board voted with citizen input to officially name it “Beaty Park”, with a dedication to the Clontz family, and in August 2019, approved and executed a proper permanent conservation easement for Beaty Park with the accredited Davidson Lands Conservancy, a leading local conservation group.

 LOOKING FORWARD:

-Finally protected from further threat of sale/development, today Beaty Park has been identified as a “priority” Parks & Recreation project for the Town of Davidson and community – engineering, site work, design, budgeting/grants and numerous other projects are underway jointly by the Town and Davidson Lands Conservancy to restore the Beaty Pond, improve the property, add sidewalks/multi-use paths on Beaty Street for pedestrian mobility and begin implementing public amenities across the approx. 20 acre property – a legacy conservation and ecological asset just minutes from downtown Davidson that can be enjoyed by citizens across the community for generations to come!
-Beaty Park had to be saved twice by the community; in the process of finally making it the “promised Park” (as referenced by a local resident), citizens led a historic movement to save the Town from losing sight of its own adopted core values, improve public process and transparency, and uphold principles that make Davidson such a special place to live – or more simply in the words of Mayor Knox, “Do the right thing!”
+Finally protected from further threat of sale/development, Beaty Park was promptly identified as a “priority” Parks & Recreation project for the Town of Davidson and community – engineering, site work, design, budgeting/grants and numerous other projects are underway jointly by the Town and Davidson Lands Conservancy to restore the Beaty Pond, improve the property, add sidewalks/multi-use paths on Beaty Street for pedestrian mobility and begin implementing public amenities across the approx. 20-acre property – a legacy conservation and ecological asset just minutes from downtown Davidson that can be enjoyed by citizens across the community for generations to come!
+Beaty Park had to be saved twice by the community; in the process of finally making it the “promised Park” (as referenced by Save Davidson member and resident Barbara Hauser), citizens led a historic movement to save the Town from losing sight of its own adopted core values, improve public process and transparency, and uphold principles that make Davidson such a special place to live – or more simply in the words of Mayor Knox, “Do the right thing!”